|

 northeast of Spooner about two and a half miles, where he began opening

 up a fine farm.
-Located as it is, on the bank of Spooner lake, it
+Located as it is, on the bank of Spooner

 is an ideal place for the making of a fine home and Mr. Peck is the one